 The capitalization of development costs is a management decision that will have an impact on the CIR.
 The capitalization of certain R&D projects will not be compatible with the CIR scheme.
 In addition, the method of capitalizing eligible costs is preferential, which means that it is definitive, except in exceptional cases where the method is changed.

 Upstream, a separate analysis will be necessary.
-First, to validate the criteria for capitalization, (any capitalization of development work must be carried out in accordance with the accounting rules governing development costs in accordance witharticle 213-27 of the PCG) and the second to validate CIR eligibility criteria (in relation to CIR tax rules). on the basis of tax legislation, in particular Article 244 quater B of the CGI, and irrespective of the accounting option chosen).
+The first is to validate the criteria for capitalization, (any capitalization of development work must be carried out in accordance with the accounting rules governing development costs in accordance witharticle 213-27 of the PCG) and the second to validate CIR eligibility criteria (in relation to CIR tax rules). on the basis of tax legislation, in particular Article 244 quater B of the CGI, and irrespective of the accounting option chosen).

 The scope of eligibility of your R&D work for the CIR will therefore have to be determined on a case-by-case basis, and the company will have to make separate, coherent supporting files.